MisterTarock/Ultracar/README.md

 For example, during the training phase:
 * at the first iteration, it will overwrite the model-000 because it estimate that this time the model produced was better.
 * at the second iteration, it won't save it because it estimate that the previous model-001 was better.
 * and so on...

 ## Files description
 * .gitignore : allow us to not sync our IMG folder (it's quite heavy) and our .csv file (it contains the path variable for the image so it's not very shareable).
 * ECAM-AI-Project.pdf : it's the file with all the instructions for this lab.
 * drive.py : It's the link between the simulator and our generated model.
 * model-000.h5 : The different test models produce by our training phase.
-The number is the epoch number and indicates the iteration's number at the end of the training
+The number is the epoch number and indicates the iteration's number when the model was saved.
 * model.py : The training model used during the training phase to produce the test models.
 * utils.py : a set of process applied on our images to assist *model.py*
 * environments.yml : it's a list of dependencies that will automatically be installed inside the environment instead of a separated call of each of them with pip.
 (N.B. the environments-gpu.yml is also available to install tensorflow-gpu but we choose to note use it because of the difficulties around the requirements for a complete functioning tensorflow-gpu set-up)